sensu/sensu-docs/content/sensu-go/6.5/sensuctl/environment-variables.md

     parent: sensuctl
 ---

-Sensu allows you to set environment variables with sensuctl rather than editing the sensuctl config file.
+Sensu allows you to set sensuctl environment variables for a [single sensuctl command][1], with [sensuctl configure][2], or with [sensuctl env][3].

+## Set environment variables for a single command

-You can set the following environment variables with sensuctl:
+You can set the following environment variables for a single sensuctl command to temporarily override your current settings:

 {{< code text >}}
-SENSU_ACCESS_TOKEN               Current API access token in sensuctl SENSU_ACCESS_TOKEN_EXPIRES_AT    Timestamp specifying when the current API access token expires SENSU_API_KEY                    API key to use for authentication SENSU_API_URL                    host URL of Sensu installation SENSU_CACHE_DIR                  path to directory containing cache & temporary files (default "/var/cache/sensu/sensuctl") SENSU_CONFIG_DIR                 path to directory containing configuration files (default "/var/cache/sensu/sensuctl") SENSU_FORMAT                     Set output format in sensuctl (for example, JSON, YAML, etc.)
-SENSU_INSECURE_SKIP_TLS_VERIFY   skip TLS certificate verification (not recommended!)
-SENSU_NAMESPACE                  Name of the current namespace in sensuctl SENSU_OIDC
+SENSU_API_KEY                     API key to use for authentication SENSU_API_URL                     host URL of Sensu installation SENSU_CACHE_DIR                   path to directory containing cache & temporary files SENSU_CONFIG_DIR                  path to directory containing configuration files SENSU_INSECURE_SKIP_TLS_VERIFY    skip TLS certificate verification (Boolean value) SENSU_NAMESPACE                   namespace in which to perform actions (default "default") SENSU_TIMEOUT                     timeout when communicating with sensu backend (default 15s) SENSU_TRUSTED_CA_FILE             TLS CA certificate bundle in PEM format
-SENSU_PORT
-SENSU_REFRESH_TOKEN              Refresh token used to obtain a new access token SENSU_TIMEOUT                    timeout when communicating with sensu backend (default 15s) SENSU_TRUSTED_CA_FILE            TLS CA certificate bundle in PEM format
 {{< /code >}}

-{{% notice note %}}
-**NOTE**: The list of supported environment variables includes the [sensuctl global flags](../#global-flags).
-{{% /notice %}}

-To set environment variables with sensuctl, use either [sensuctl configure][1] or [sensuctl env][2].
+For example, to quickly check the entities in the `production` namespace while you are currently in the `default` namespace, run:

+{{< code shell >}}
+SENSU_NAMESPACE=production sensuctl entity list
+{{< /code >}}

+Single-command environment variables are not persistent &mdash; to continue the example, if you run `sensuctl entity list` again, the response will include entities for the `default` namespace (not `production`).

 ## Set environment variables with sensuctl configure

+You can set the following environment variables for sensuctl configure:

+{{< code text >}}
+SENSU_FORMAT                      preferred output format (default "tabular") SENSU_NON_INTERACTIVE             do not administer interactive questionnaire SENSU_OIDC                        use an OIDC provider for authentication (Boolean value) SENSU_PASSWORD                    password
+SENSU_PORT (used with SENSU_OIDC) port for local HTTP web server used for OAuth 2 callback during OIDC authentication (default 8000)
+SENSU_URL                         the sensu backend url (default "http://localhost:8080") SENSU_USERNAME                    username
+{{< /code >}}

 To set environment variables with sensuctl configure, define the environment variables in the same command.
 For example: